 - Will I fall behind and have to spend another year at TCNJ?
 Not if you choose your courses and your study abroad program carefully!
 With over 400 students studying abroad each year, TCNJ faculty and staff have a lot of experience accepting credits from international institutions.
 With the right combination of careful planning and academic effort, students should have no problem finding four units of coursework overseas.

 - How do I pay for study abroad?
-For TCNJ-sponsored programs – all of our exchange programs, our semester programs in Heidelberg, Prague, London, and Spain, and our short-term, faculty led programs – all types of financial aid may be used.
-For programs sponsored by third-parties – international education organizations such as ISA, GlobaLinks Learning Abroad, CIEE, and others – there are some restrictions upon the use of NJ Tuition Aid Grants and EOF grants.
+For TCNJ-sponsored programs – all of our exchange programs, our semester programs in Heidelberg, Prague, London, Spain, Italy, and China, and our short-term, faculty led programs – all types of financial aid may be used.
+For programs sponsored by third-parties – international education organizations such as ISA, CIEE, and others – there are some restrictions upon the use of NJ Tuition Aid Grants and EOF grants.
 (Please see your counselor at Student Financial Assistance, Green Hall 101, for current information about the applicability of your financial aid and scholarship awards.
 This office maintains a special page for study abroad students.)
 For more information about study abroad scholarships, please check our our scholarship page.

 - OK, I’m ready to start my application!
 For TCNJ students, log in to the Program Directory, go to the program listing for your desired program, scroll to the bottom of the listing, and click on “Login to Apply.”
 (For students from other universities, be sure to click on the other box that leads to the Registration system, and then you will be able to complete the online application.)
 We recommend that you take a look at our checklist for study abroad applications as well as our step-by-step instructions for additional assistance.